 Mechanisms that encourage consumers to reduce electricity demand during peak times in order to avoid system emergencies and outages.
 Demand response is the change in power consumption of an electricity consumer to better match the demand for power with supply.

 This is a different concept from energy efficiency, which means using less power to perform the same tasks, on a continuous basis or whenever that task is performed.
+Download our complete guide on the topic here.

 8. Energy efficiency